Preparation and verification of tensor network states: Verification schemes

 Thus, a successful cheating strategy most likely will have to use the full knowledge of the adiabatic path used to prepare the state, or equivalently knowledge of $K_1$ and $K_2$.
-One approach could be to classically simulate the adiabatic evolution -- for instance, one could try to adapt the Monte Carlo algorithm by Bravyi and Terhal~\cite{bravyi:stoq-ffree} for the simulation of adiabatic quantum computation along a path which is both frustration free (which we have) and sign-problem free (which we don't necessarily have), followed by a measurement in the $\sigma_z$ basis (which we don't have).
+Note that Osborne showed that the computation of local expectation values on states that undergo an adiabatic evolution under a local gapped Hamiltonian can be achieved classically \cite{osborne2007simulating}.
+However, this method does not help the prover either, since it does not provide samples from the full probability distribution, which is what the prover is asked to return.
+Another approach could be to classically simulate the adiabatic evolution -- for instance, one could try to adapt the Monte Carlo algorithm by Bravyi and Terhal~\cite{bravyi:stoq-ffree} for the simulation of adiabatic quantum computation along a path which is both frustration free (which we have) and sign-problem free (which we don't necessarily have), followed by a measurement in the $\sigma_z$ basis (which we don't have).
 Indeed, it is plausible that such an algorithm will allow to correctly sample in cases where the final Hamiltonian is classical and only needs to be sampled in the $\sigma_z$ basis.
 On the other hand, it will likely break down if one of the conditions is not met, which will manifest itself in a sign problem in the Monte Carlo method.
 In fact, we cannot expect a cheating strategy based on simulating the adiabatic evolution to work, since such an algorithm (if working as desired) will precisely sample from the \emph{correct} distribution $P_0$, which we have previously established to be computationally hard.
 Thus, in order to attack the protocol with such a strategy, one would have to devise a method to simulate the adiabatic evolution in a way where local expectation values are reproduced correctly, yet global properties would not (with the goal of circumventing hardness results); it is unclear how a route to accomplish this would look like.

 \onecolumngrid